Swaraj1313/Zero-Shot-Deep-Transformer-AI-Model-Macroeconomic-Forecasting-/README.md

 [![MOIRAI Macro Forecasting](https://img.shields.io/badge/🚀_Live_Tool-MOIRAI_Engine-0066FF?style=for-the-badge)](http://3.229.14.75)

-The link may not be working all the time as it requires allocating compute (kindly email info.swarajsingh@gmail.com).
+The link may not be working all the time as it requires allocating compute on AWS server instance (kindly email info.swarajsingh@gmail.com).
 ---